hydrogen-music/hydrogen/windows/README.md

 #### Configuring gcc and cross-compile again

-There is a cyclical dependancy problem here that requires gcc to be built once normally, and then once with winpthreads.
+There is a cyclical dependency problem here that requires gcc to be built once normally, and then once with winpthreads.
 This is because winpthreads requires gcc to build, but we need gcc built with winpthreads support (which it doesn't have the first time you make it).

 Edit *src/gcc.mk* and set the value of *$(PKG)_DEPS* as follows.